opentable/octopress/source/_posts/2013-08-16-grunt-plus-vagrant-equals-acceptance-test-heaven.markdown

 The machine is brand-new every time, with it's own spangly mongodb instance ready for use.

 What's that I hear you whine? "_My application depends on shared data, I can't use an empty database_".
-Bullshit.
+Bollocks.
 If you need it, set it up or mock it out.
 The acceptance tests should set-up and tear-down all their own data, if you rely on shared data sources for acceptance tests then you're going to have a painful time.
 Script it once and it'll forever be your friend.
 It's time to enter the dynamic era, no more false failures on your CI build because a shared datasource is missing and/or has been changed.

 What's more you can now run `grunt acceptance` from anywhere and ___know___ that it'll be the same.
 No more environment pains!